rzrmayur/LoopTask_JSONImport_v1_by_Mayur/README.md

 # Import Data Script for JSON to Wordpress by Mayur Panchal

-1) Import mytable.sql into the mysql database for table creation as per the json elements.
+1) Import mytable.sql into the mysql database to create tables.

 2) Enter mysql username, password, database name inside index.php (line 2)